datanucleus/datanucleus-core/README.md

 There are actually two sets of SCO wrappers in DataNucleus.
 The first set provide lazy loading, queueing, etc and have a "backing store" where the operations can be fed through to the datastore as they are made (for RDBMS).
 The second set are simple wrappers that intercept operations and mark the field as dirty in the StateManager.
-This second set are for use with datastores such as _neodatis_ that don't utilise backing stores and just want to know when the field is dirty and hence should be written.
+This second set are for use with all (non-RDBMS) datastores that don't utilise backing stores and just want to know when the field is dirty and hence should be written.

 All code for the backed SCO wrappers are stored under _org.datanucleus.store.types.wrappers.backed_.